GoogleCloudPlatform/ruby-docs-samples/eventarc/generic/README.md

-# Eventarc – Pub/Sub tutorial
+# Eventarc - Generic

-This sample shows how to create a service that processes Pub/Sub messages.
+This sample shows how to create a service that receives and prints generic events.

 [![Run in Google Cloud][run_img]][run_link]